-These cables are laid all across the world — and even underwater — to keep everyone connected.
+These cables are laid across the world — and even underwater — to keep everyone connected.
 Fiber cables are the ideal equipment for this job because they last longer, are less susceptible to damage, and can handle more data and faster speeds.
-So, they have to be replaced far less often than other types of wires.
+They don’t need to be replaced as often as other types of wires.

 The connection that comes to your home is known as “last-mile internet.”
 It’s what connects you to the rest of the web and impacts your speed.
 Last-mile internet gets complicated in more rural areas where the distance between residences can be significantly larger than in urban areas.

-You know fiber internet is paving the way forward, but what is a fiber optic network, and how does it work?
+You know the meaning of fiber internet and why it’s paving the way forward, but what is fiber optic connection, and how does it work?

 Fiber internet transmits data by sending light pulses along thin glass fibers — also known as fiber optic cables.
 The use of light signals makes it faster and more reliable than standard copper cable allowing it to send information over long distances more efficiently.

 Traditional cable internet, on the other hand, uses electricity to send information over copper wires.
 These wires use metal, which makes them more susceptible to interference from nearby high-voltage electrical equipment (like power lines) and weather disruptions.